HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 \\[
     \rho = \begin{pmatrix} a & b \\\\ c & d \end{pmatrix} => \vec{\rho} = \begin{pmatrix} a \\\\ b \\\\ c \\\\ d \end{pmatrix}
 \\]
-For noiseless objects (SpinSystem, SpinHamiltonianSystem), sparse operators and sparse superoperators can be constructed, while only sparse superoperators can be constructed for systems with noise (SpinLindbladNoiseSystem, SpinLindbladOpenSystem).
+For noiseless objects (`SpinSystem`, `SpinHamiltonianSystem`), sparse operators and sparse superoperators can be constructed, as we can represent the system as a wavefunction.
+For systems with noise (`SpinLindbladNoiseSystem`, `SpinLindbladOpenSystem`), however, we can only represent them as density matrices and can therefore only construct sparse superoperators.

 Note that the matrix representation functionality exists only for spin objects, and can't be generated for bosonic, fermionic or mixed system objects.